arnonzilca/arnonzilca.github.io/_posts/2015-06-18-undefined-behaviour.md

 We all know of the dangerous dark path named *Undefined Behaviour*.

-It happens at the edges of a standard when the ladder does not define (or defines to NOT define) a certain use case.
+It happens at the edges of a standard when said standatd does not define (or defines to NOT define) a certain use case.
 The reason for this is mainly optimization - When some edge cases are not defined, the library / compiler is free to ignore them in any way its developers see fit, and thus create shorter and/or more efficient assembly.